openaps/docs/docs/docs/While You Wait For Gear/preferences-and-safety-settings.md

 ![Example safety cap image - see raw file in the same folder of docs if needs editing](examples_safety_caps_in_play.png)

 * In **Example 1**, the user's max basal safety setting is the constraining limit on the OpenAPS recommended temp basal rate.
+This is shown in the pump-loop.log as "maxSafeBasal", and can be changed in the pump's "basal" menu under "Max Basal Rate"
 * In **Example 2**, 4x the user's current basal rate is the constraining limit on the OpenAPS recommended temp basal rate.
 * In **Example 3**, the user's current basal rate is at his/her highest programmed rate, but none of the safety constraints are binding; the OpenAPS recommended temp basal rate is delivered.
 * In **Example 4**, 3x the user's highest programmed basal rates is the constraining limit on the OpenAPS recommended temp basal rate.